Everything You Need to Know About Pothos Plants and Soil

 - Pothos Plant Soil Tips FAQ

 Pothos plants do best with a well-draining soil mix that balances water-holding capacity and drainage.
 The soil pH should be between 6.0-6.5.
 A good mix is two parts peat moss to one part perlite to one part pine bark fines.

 The Role of Soil in Plant Health

-Proper soil is essential for good plant health.
+Proper soil is essential for good pothos plant health alongside water, light, and an appropriate location in your home for the plant to thrive.
 Most natural soil is a mix of three types of inert particles (sand, silt, and clay), as well as organic matter.

 Many houseplant soil mixes are made from inert materials such as vermiculite and perlite as well as organic materials like coco coir and peat moss.

 No matter the composition of the soil, it should do the following:

 - Provide the right mix of water holding and drainage